 At Access, we want to interrupt this cycle.
 We do not want to get rid of all competitive sports, but we do want to create an understanding: that there is more to being fit than being competitive.
 And parkour; with its focus on personal goals and non-competitive achievement; is a solid basis for this reclamation of physical education.

 Yes!
 The entire point of a parkour class is to provide beginners with a way to get into the sport.
-The outdoor classes are a bit more adventurous than the indoor classes, but all of our classes are aimed at beginners and you will be safely led through the basic movements from the moment you enter your first class.
+The outdoor classes are a bit more adventurous than the indoor classes, but all of our classes are suitable for beginners and you will be safely led through the basic movements from the moment you enter your first class.

 What should I wear?